cujojs/wire/docs/concepts.md

 In addition to simple types, wire uses *factories* to create more interesting components, such as AMD and CommonJS modules, object instances using constructors or `Object.create` (in an ES5 environment), functions, etc.

 [Read more about creating components](components.md#factories)

+## Proxies

+Proxies are closely related to factories.
+For each component, wire creates a proxy that allows other plugins to interact with the component in a generic way.

+For example, each proxy implements a simple `get()/set()` API for getting and setting its component's properties.
+This allows plugins to set properties on objects where simple property assignment is not sufficient.
+For example, Dojo Dijit widgets require calling their `get()` and `set()` methods.

 ## Component Lifecycle